AiForAgriculture/aiforagriculture.github.io/ai_for_agriculture.md

             - Merge it to the Master branch(the main branch from where work is visible in the project website).

-1. ***What exactly do we expect Freelancer to produce?***
+1. ***What exactly do we expect Volunteers to produce?***
     - We expect each contributor to produce a comprehensive research work for most of the points mention in the [Discovery phase](https://aiforagriculture.github.io/ai_for_agriculture.html#Discovery_phase)
     - i.e.
         - Competitive Analysis
-        - Define Problem Statment
+        - Define Problem Statement
         - Interview questioner
         - Document user interview results
         - Craft personas
         - POC Ideation
-    - Each individual may produce his own work on these topics which may or may not aligned with other contributors.
+    - Each individual may produce his/her own work on these topics which may or may not aligned with other contributors.

 1. ***How to create my branch from github.com website?***
     - All details available [HERE](https://docs.github.com/en/free-pro-team@latest/github/collaborating-with-issues-and-pull-requests/creating-and-deleting-branches-within-your-repository)

 1. ***How flexible is the problem definition mentioned in case studies***
     - The ‘problem definition’ mentioned is for reference only and not to be taken for granted.
-    - As this is the initial phase of the project we are flexible very Agile!
+    - As this is the initial phase of the project, we are flexible very Agile!
     - Though one can use it as a starting point to start his research.